 Trek Difficulty

 The Yamunotri Trek is considered moderately difficult.
-While it doesn’t require technical mountaineering skills, it’s essential to be in good physical condition and mentally prepared for the journey.
-Hiring a local guide can also enhance your trekking experience.
+You don’t need to be an expert mountaineer but it’s very important to be in good mental and physical condition for the journey.
+Also, hire a local guide to enrich your trekking journey.

 Yamunotri Temple